A Common Food Ingredient: A Trigger For Autoimmune Disease

-It is not disclosed on labels, but may trigger a leaky gut.
+It is not disclosed on labels but may trigger a leaky gut.
+If it triggers a leaky gut, could it trigger an autoimmune disease?

-A new research paper has raised concern regarding a commonly used food ingredient that may trigger celiac disease in genetically susceptible people.
+Research has raised concerns regarding a commonly used food ingredient that may trigger celiac disease in genetically susceptible people.
 Equally as alarming is the fact that the ingredient does not have to be identified on food labels

 The ingredient is called microbial transglutaminase and is actually classified as a “processing aid” and not an “additive”.
 Because of this, it escapes labeling laws.